soarsmu/Chronos/README.md

 # Chronos

-This repository contains source code of research paper "CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports", which is submitted to ICSE 2023
+This repository contains the source code of our research paper "CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports", which is accepted at ICSE 2023

 ```
 @inproceedings{lyu2023chronos,